oliviajohnson91/TransferTrail/README.md

   See which community college courses articulate to CSU requirements.

 - **🎓 GE Area Progress**
-  Automatically shows which GE areas are completed and which are still needed.
+  Shows which GE areas are completed and which are still needed.

 ---